PRO Rugby: 2016–17 off-season and folding

 During the offseason, Director of Rugby Steve Lewis left PRO Rugby, with no replacement named.
 It was later reported that Lewis claimed PRO Rugby and Schoninger owed him unpaid salary and expenses; Lewis filed a claim in court, went to the New York state labor board, and also filed a grievance with USA Rugby.

 The league had announced its intention to expand in 2017.
 Expansion was expected to include teams in the northeast United States.
 PRO Rugby stated that the 2017 competition format planned to include eight teams split into a west coast conference and a midwest/east conference.
 Expansion had been anticipated to include Canada in 2017, with PRO Rugby close to agreeing to place teams in Toronto and Vancouver.
 Rugby Canada announced on November 2, 2016, that an agreement with PRO for sanctioning in Canada for 2017 could not be reached, with the primary reason being their disagreement with an exclusivity clause that would have prevented Rugby Canada from sanctioning other professional rugby clubs in Canada in the future.
 In turn, PRO Rugby announced that it would no longer contract Canadian players.

 The league folded the San Francisco Rush in December 2016.
 Schoninger blamed the folding on the lack of a suitable venue, and on lack of support from the local media.
 All PRO Rugby players then received notice on December 20, 2016, that their contracts would be terminated in 30 days if progress was not made towards resolving disputes between the league and USA Rugby.
-As of 2018, numerous players still report to have not been paid the salaries specified in their contracts with PRO Rugby.
+As of 2018, numerous players still report not to have been paid the salaries specified in their contracts with PRO Rugby.
 To recover some of their lost income, some players filed claims with their local labor commissioner offices.
 No other official announcements were made.

 By the end of 2017, neither Schoninger or any representative for PRO Rugby had shown up in any of the court cases in regards to the expenses owed to former director Lewis and others from the operation on the lone Pro Rugby season.